Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Introduction

 where $\lambda_i>0$ and $\sum_{i=1}^n \lambda_i=n$, and $f_i(\theta,\xi_{i,j})$ denotes the instantaneous loss of sample~$\xi_{i,j}$ evaluated at~$\theta$.
 Two natural decentralized designs arise to solve problem~\eqref{eq:optim_weight_avg}. \begin{itemize} \item \textbf{Strategy I} absorbs the weights into the local losses, i.e., each $F_i$ is replaced by $\lambda_i F_i$.
 This transformation recovers uniform node weights ($1/n$) and leads to the standard framework with a doubly stochastic mixing. \item \textbf{Strategy II}, in contrast, keeps the original losses and incorporates $\lambda$ into a row-stochastic mixing matrix whose stationary distribution equals $\lambda/n$. \end{itemize}

-Existing analyses show that the two strategies share the same expected descent direction and both converge to first-order stationary points \cite{sayed2014adaptive}.
-However, several fundamental questions remain open: \begin{itemize} \item[(Q1)] \emph{Does the convergence rate obtained under standard Euclidean framework remain tight under heterogeneous node weights?} \item[(Q2)] \emph{Do the differences between the two strategies arise solely from the spectral gaps of their mixing matrices, or also from other key factors?} \item[(Q3)] \emph{Given a weight vector $\lambda$, under what conditions should we prefer one strategy over the other?} \end{itemize} \textbf{Main contributions.} This work advances the understanding of decentralized learning with heterogeneous weights by addressing the open questions above.
+Existing analyses \cite{sayed2014adaptive,ying2016information} show that both strategies converge to stationary points of the same weighted optimization problem in \eqref{eq:optim_weight_avg}.
+However, several fundamental questions remain open: \begin{itemize} \item[(Q1)] \emph{Does the convergence rate obtained under the standard Euclidean framework remain tight under heterogeneous node weights?} \item[(Q2)] \emph{Do the differences between the two strategies arise solely from the spectral gaps of their mixing matrices, or also from other key factors?} \item[(Q3)] \emph{Given a weight vector $\lambda$, under what conditions should we prefer one strategy over the other?} \end{itemize} \textbf{Main contributions.} This work advances the understanding of decentralized learning with heterogeneous weights by addressing the open questions above.
 Our main contributions are summarized as follows: \begin{itemize} \item[(C1)] We develop a new analytical framework built upon a weighted Hilbert space $L^2(\lambda;\mathbb{R}^d)$.
 Because of the heterogeneous node weights, the error recursions of both strategies naturally reside in this weighted space rather than in the standard Euclidean one (Appendix~\ref{sec:descent_lm}).
 Within this framework, we derive tight convergence rates for decentralized stochastic gradient tracking under both strategies and show that the Euclidean analysis leads to strictly looser bounds.

 \item[(C2)] Within the $L^2(\lambda;\mathbb{R}^d)$ space, the $\lambda$-induced row-stochastic matrix becomes self-adjoint, whereas the doubly stochastic matrix does not.
 This lack of self-adjointness generates additional \emph{penalty terms} in the convergence rates, increasing the consensus error and tightening the admissible step-size range of Strategy~I. Consequently, the difference between the two strategies is determined not only by their spectral gaps but also by these penalty terms.
 Hence, Strategy~II can converge faster even when its spectral gap is smaller.